Understanding NPV And IRR: A Guide To Investment Decision Making

 1. Investment Evaluation: NPV and IRR are crucial for evaluating the potential return on investment, helping businesses make informed decisions.

-2. Risk Assessment: These metrics help in assessing the risk associated with future cash flows.
+2. Risk Assessment: These metrics help in assessing the risk associated with future cash flows and social capital.

-3. Profitability Measurement: They provide a measure of the profitability of an investment or project.
+3. Profitability Measurement: They provide a measure of the profitability of an investment or project productivity.

 4. Capital Budgeting: NPV and IRR are essential tools in capital budgeting, helping businesses decide where to allocate their capital for maximum return.